Influence your teenager’s mental well-being: I do not think any of us as parents would want to have a child or a family member who is mentally unwell.

 - Spend quality time with your teens and show them your care and love.

 - Listen to your teens actively.
-Make sure you give importance and listen to their point of view.
-It will make them feel that they are important to you.
-Do not simply dismiss their opinions.
+Make sure they feel importance of their point of view.

 You would be interested to read the following articles in relation to emotional well-being.